ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 - Default - `local`
 - Restarts database? - No
 - Options - `local`, `on`, or `off`
 - Notes - Setting `synchronous_commit` to off increases transaction commit rate at the expense of a loss of committed transactions if an unclean shutdown occurs.
 With `synchronous_commit` set to `on`, a transaction is committed only when written to the leader and at least one replica.
 Therefore, the `on` setting is only available on formations that have been horizontally scaled to at least three members.
-Before implementing this change, read through the [High-Availability page](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-high-availability).
+Before implementing this change, read through the [High-Availability page](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-high-availability){: external}.

 [`effective_io_concurrency`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-EFFECTIVE-IO-CONCURRENCY){: .external}
 - Default - `12`